berops/claudie/docs/input-manifest/providers/examples/aws-input-manifest.md

   dynamic:
     - name: control-aws-1
       providerSpec:
-        # name of the provider instance
+        # Name of the provider instance.
         name: aws-1
         region: eu-central-1
         # availability zone of the nodepool